What is an Appreciative Interview?

 - As they tell their stories and associate into their own positive reference experiences, people are more likely to come up with fresh insights than if they are asked for abstract lists of principles.

-- You can actively engage large numbers of people at all levels of the organisation as Appreciative Interviewers, helping them to internalise an appreciative mindset.
+- You can actively engage large numbers of people at all levels of the organisation as Appreciative Interviewers, helping them to understand people in different roles and at different levels in the organisation better, and to internalise an appreciative mindset.

 The key factor in Appreciative Interviews, I believe, is this: the assumptions and positive language built into the questions influence both interviewee and interviewer towards a more positive state of mind.